 Students usually go on exchange from the second semester in the second year or from the first semester in the third year.
 Please note that the Faculty of Arts does NOT encourage students to complete their final semester abroad as we do NOT recommend students complete their major or minor studies while abroad.

-The final application deadline is 15 June to go on exchange from the first semester in the following year, and 15 December to go on exchange from the second semester in the following year.
-However, applicants need to get their study plan approved by the Japanese Program and by the Faculty several months in advance of these final deadlines.
+The application deadline is 15 April to go on exchange from the first semester in the following year, and 15 October to go on exchange from the second semester in the following year.
+Applicants need to get their study plan approved by the Japanese Program in advance of these deadlines.
 See ‘How?’ below for more details.

 Monash University has 12 partner universities in Japan including most prestigious universities.
 They are the University of Tokyo, Hitotsubashi University, Ochanomizu University, University of Tsukuba, Saitama University, Chiba University, Nagoya University, Osaka University, Waseda University, Seikei University, Meiji Gakuin University and Rikkyo University.